Massachusetts Route 140: New Bedford to Taunton

-Route 140 begins at an intersection with U.S. Route 6 (Kempton Street) and Brownell Avenue in Downtown New Bedford.
+Route 140 begins at an intersection with U.S. Route 6 (Kempton Street) and Brownell Avenue on the west side of New Bedford.
 This intersection is signed as exit 1 when traveling southbound on Route 140.
 About a mile north, Route 140 comes to its first interchange, a cloverleaf with Interstate 195, which connects Providence to Cape Cod.
 Route 140 then curves slightly to the right to avoid New Bedford Regional Airport, which is accessible from Hathaway Road (exit 3).
 Route 140 eventually leaves New Bedford and enters East Freetown, providing an exit that drops off near the center of the village.
 Route 140 then runs parallel to Long Pond before curving slightly west.
 The freeway section of Route 140 ends a few miles north at exit 20 (formerly 12), which is for Route 24.
+At the former site of the Silver City Galleria.
 Meanwhile, Route 140 runs along County Street towards downtown Taunton.

 Route 140 runs partially concurrent with Route 79 Truck in order to bypass certain sections of Route 79 proper.
 The two designations are concurrent from exit 16 (Route 79) (old exit 10) to exit 20 (Route 24).
 At exit 20, Route 79 Truck leaves Route 140 for Route 24, where the truck route meets its parent at exit 11 (formerly 9) on MA-24.

 Taunton to Wrentham

 From the final interchange with Route 24 in Taunton, Route 140 extends northwest towards Taunton Center, having a 0.3 mi (0.45 km) concurrency with US 44, just east of Taunton Center.
-As the two proceed to Taunton Green, a rotary begins with Route 140, US 44, and Route 138.
-Route 140 splits off from the rotary, passing the Bristol County Courthouse and heading northwest from the Green along Court Street.
+As the two proceed to Taunton Green, the roads around the Green join and split Route 140, US 44, and Route 138.
+Route 140 splits off from the Taunton Green, passing the Bristol County Courthouse and heading northwest from the Green along Court Street.
 Route 140 brings its way through the northwest portion of Taunton, into Norton, past Wheaton College, and sharing a brief junction with MA-123.
 As Route 140 crosses the border from Norton to Mansfield, it passes by the Xfinity Center before reaching a junction with Interstate 495.
 Route 140 shares a brief stretch of highway interchange with I-495, as the route then splits off and heads north through Mansfield Center, intersecting MA-106.
-Route 140 crosses into Foxboro, bearing an interchange with Interstate 95, and further north a junction with US-1 North, with the US-1 South exit being another mile up the road in Wrentham.
+Route 140 crosses into Foxboro, bearing an interchange with Interstate 95, and further north a junction with US-1 North near Gillette Stadium, with the US-1 South exit being another mile up the road in Wrentham.
 Route 140 loops through Wrentham Center, sharing a junction with Route 1A, and past King Philip Regional High School, into Franklin.